 The investment fund alternatives under the RGA Augmented Plan and EDSP mirror those in our profit sharing plan/401(k), and we credit the participant's non-qualified deferred compensation account(s) with the returns he or she would have received in accordance with the investment alternatives selected from time to time by the participant.
-We do not pay above-market or preferential earnings, compensation or returns under the EDSP or Augmented Plan, or any other plan.
+We do not pay above-market or preferential earnings, compensation or returns under the EDSP or Augmented Plan.